 - Use the amount of ingredients in the ingredient list, not the instructions—those do not adjust.

-Yes, you can freeze the raw dough before the final rise.
-Form little balls and initially freeze separated on a cookie sheet, then store airtight.
+You can freeze the raw dough before the final rise.
+Form little balls and freeze them separately on a cookie sheet, then store them airtight.
 You could also refrigerate at this point for a day.

 They should be good for about 3 months.
 To bake, remove and thaw in the refrigerator, then spread on the baking tray, let rise, and bake.